 - The Star Trek: Deep Space Nine episode "Valiant" had the eponymous Defiant-class fire a modified torpedo at a Jem'Hadar dreadnought, expecting it to disrupt the ship's antimatter containment system.
 Cue titanic explosion, only to have the dreadnought come out of the fireball with no apparent damage and blast the USS Valiant to pieces in minutes.

 - Stargate SG-1:

-- The Teaser of 'Revelations' had Thor's starship Beliskner fire on a Ha'tak.
-The Asgard had long held a technological edge over the Goa'uld, but this time the Beliskner's weapons did absolutely squat.
-In the ensuing off-screen battle the Beliskner was destroyed and Thor captured.
+- The Teaser of "Revelations" has Thor's starship Beliskner fire on a Ha'tak.
+The Asgard had long held a technological edge over the Goa'uld, but this time the Beliskner's weapons do absolutely squat.
+In the ensuing off-screen battle the Beliskner is destroyed and Thor captured.

-- The first encounter with a Kull warrior in 'Evolution, Part 1' had Teal'c and Bra'tac shoot at it with staff weapon and zat guns, since in this 'verse armor is usually useless.
-The weapons had no effect, but luckily for them it keeled over from unrelated cardiac arrest about five seconds later.
+- The first encounter with a Kull warrior in "Evolution, Part 1" has Teal'c and Bra'tac shoot at it with staff weapon and zat guns, since in this 'verse armor is usually useless.
+The weapons have no effect, but luckily for them it keels over from unrelated cardiac arrest about five seconds later.

 - In one episode of Angel, Doyle attempts to ram a gate in his car, but the gate holds.